 This is especially troubling because Trump, whose capacity for outrage seems to know no bounds, remains curiously unwilling to disparage Putin.
 In his pre-Super Bowl interview with Bill O’Reilly, Trump swatted away the suggestion that Putin was a killer.
 “We’ve got a lot of killers,” Trump told O’Reilly.
 “Boy, you think our country’s so innocent?
 You think our country’s so innocent?”
 Adopting the “America is the root of all evil” position of the Jill Stein/radical left crowd was perhaps ironic, given the radical rightwing nature of much of Trump’s policies.
 But make no mistake: this comment was clearly intended to minimize Putin’s penchant for murder—and to paint the Russian president in the best possible light.

 Why is Trump, a bully whose diplomatic instincts are practically non-existent, so deferential to Putin—and only to Putin?
-Given what he know of Trump’s ego-centered personality, the most likely explanation is that the Russian president is somehow blackmailing him.1 This is not some crazy conspiracy theory, insofar as the US intelligence community also believes that Trump is being blackmailed.
+Given what he know of Trump’s ego-centered personality, the most likely explanation is that the Russian president is somehow blackmailing him.[1.
+My own theory is that Putin forgave a nine-figure debt to a Russian bank in exchange for the sanctions being lifted.
+Read about it here.]
+This is not some crazy conspiracy theory, insofar as the US intelligence community also believes that Trump is being blackmailed.

 Think about that for a moment.
 Let it sink in.
 The President of the United States has been compromised by the Russians.
 Whatever your politics, this is not something to be shrugged off.
 The Trump/Russia ties need to be investigated, and not just by James Comey at the FBI.

 The past three weeks have done little to assuage suspicions.
 To the contrary, February has played out exactly as Putin would have wanted.
 To wit: